konpyutaika/nifikop/site/website/blog/2020-05-20-secured_nifi_cluster_on_gcp.md

 zookeeper-2   1/1     Running   0          74m
 ```

-And finally it deploy the `NiFiKop` operator which is ready to create NiFi clusters :
+And finally it deploy the `NiFiKop` operator which is ready to create NiFi clusters:

 ```console